hanhdo1211/FindingFalcone/README.md

 ## Architecture
-Go with `MVP + Coordinator`, we can improve it with Router.
+Go with `MVP + Coordinator`, we can improve it with Router and Builder.

 ## Futherwork
 - Improve Unit tests coverage
 - Implement UI tests
-- Implement Integration test for API
+- Implement Integration tests for APIs
 - Add swift lint and swift format code